gaureshpai/dump/README.md

 - 💡 `SIH-2024/`: Innovations and ideas for the Smart India Hackathon 2024.
 - 👨‍💻 `train`: My journey in solving the tests and questions that I faced in potential online inteviews/test
 - 🎉 `UiPath/`: The assets provided by UiPath for the Student Champion developer.
+- 🎉 `VC_CC-Workshop-Materials`: The materials for Version Control and Comp coding event under DevNation.

 ## 🚀 Quickstart